Huber1/XPEcon/README.md

 Put the file `build/libs/XPEcon-1.0-SNAPSHOT-all.jar` into your plugins folder Works on 1.21.4 Paper

-> [WARNING]
+> [!WARNING]
-> The plugin does not work on Spigot or Bukkit.
+> The plugin does not work on Spigot or Bukkit, because it uses paper-exclusive features
-> It uses the new Brigadier command-system from paper